 Find unique collection of documents related to Afghanistan history, culture, and its development.
 Most documents are in English or the principal languages of Pashto and Dari.
 Includes two newspapers: Anis and Kabul Times.

-Find primary source materials from digital collections on American Indians, the American West, China, the Middle East, gender studies, Perdita Manuscripts (early modern women writers), and the Virginia Company, published by Adam Matthew Digital.
+Find primary source materials from digital collections on American Indians, the American West, China, the Middle East, Latin America, gender studies, early modern women writers, Virginia Company and more, published by Adam Matthew Digital.

 Find historical documents, including women's issues, health policy, film studies, the American Indian Movement, Mexican history, Afghanistan and the United States, records of the Persian Gulf War, and the U.S. Middle East Peace Policy.